 As World War II raged on the Soviet Union desperately called for Great Britain and the US to open a second front in the west.
-Doing so would create a pincer against the Germans and force them to divide their troops and supplies.
-What would eventually transpire was a historic event called D-Day.
-The world may know of the event, but not nearly as many know the D-Day casualties by beach.
+Eventually the allies agreed which culminated in the historic event now known as D-Day.
+The world may know of the event, but not nearly as many know the exact D-Day casualties by beach.

-The allies assigned their invasion plan the codename Operation Overlord.
+The allies assigned their invasion plan the code name Operation Overlord.
 The invasion was carefully planned for over a year and the French region of Normandy was chosen as the location.
-Specific technology was developed for the attack and extensive trainings were conducted to prepare.
-In addition a large scale deception campaign was initiated to make the Germans think the attack was going to occur elsewhere.

 The day of invasion, or D-Day, was set for June 5th, 1944.
 Due to poor weather it was delayed one day to June 6th.
-It would be the largest seaborne invasion in history.
-The allies were to attack 5 beaches codenamed Sword, Juno, Gold, Utah and Omaha, while paratroopers were dropped behind enemy lines.2
+The allies were to attack five beaches code named Sword, Juno, Gold, Utah and Omaha, while paratroopers were dropped behind enemy lines.2

 Total D-Day Casualties by Beach